PARENT’S ROLE IN ALCOHOL/DRUG PREVENTION

 Concord Academy believes that it is important that parents subscribe to the following goals that speak to the issues of alcohol and other drug use by our young people.
 Parents are concerned about the use of alcohol by students and the social acceptability of its use.
 The following goals have been developed for parents as a guide for discussion and as a foundation for community agreement.

 As parents we will:

-- Become informed about the facts of alcohol, marijuana, and other drugs so that we can discuss these substances credibly with our children.
+- Become informed about the facts of alcohol, nicotine, marijuana and other drugs so that we can discuss these substances credibly with our children.